-In the Settings menu on the bar on the top of the page, click Internet to see the Internet configuration options.
+From the Settings menu on the bar on the top of the page, click Internet to configure your Internet connection manually.

-My Internet Choose your Internet connection type from the drop-down menu.
-Connection Is: You will be presented with the appropriate options for your connection type.
-Click Advanced Settings... to expand the list and see all of the options.
+My Internet Choose your Internet Connection type from the drop-down menu.
+Connection is: Depending on the connection type that you select, you may also see additional fields below that require input.
+For example, when you select PPPoE, you will see fields for Username and Password.

+Click Advanced Settings... to expand the list and see all fields for the selected option.

-For Dynamic IP (DHCP) refer to page 28.
+For Dynamic IP (DHCP) refer to page 26.

-For Static IP refer to page 29.
+For Static IP refer to page 27.

-For PPPoE refer to page 30.
+For PPPoE refer to page 28.

-For PPTP refer to page 31.
+For PPTP refer to page 29.

-For L2TP refer to page 32.
+For L2TP refer to page 31.